-HE 136 First Aid & Safety 3 s.h.
+HE 136 First Aid & Safety

 A course granting National Safety Council: First Aid (Level III) and CPR Certification, and New York State Education Department First Aid & CPR Certification for Coaches, following satisfactory completion.
 The course emphasizes safety with discussion of accident causation and prevention in recreation, home, and community.
 Hours of class per week: 3.